 Symptoms Of Piriformis Syndrome

 The most common symptom of piriformis syndrome is sciatica pain.
-Sciatica is the term used to describes pain, tingling, or numbness that starts in your buttocks and runs down the back of your leg.
+Sciatica is the term used to describe pain, tingling, or numbness that starts in your buttocks and runs down the back of your leg.

 Sciatica may begin as an intense, burning pain deep in the buttocks.
 The pain will get worse during activities that cause the piriformis muscle to press against the sciatic nerve.